artivis/artivis.github.io/content/authors/admin/_index.md

 perception and a little bit of control, this for various robots - mobile-base, mobile-manipulator, semi-humanoid.

-In parallel, Jérémie has been pursuing a PhD on the theme of Simultaneous Localization and Mapping (SLAM) applied to industrial mobile-bases.
-The research is taking place in a collaborative framework between the company [PAL Robotics](https://pal-robotics.com/en/home/) and the [Universitat Politècnica De Catalunya (IRI-UPC)](https://www.iri.upc.edu/), both in the lovely city of Barcelona, Spain.
+Jérémie is also a PhD in the field of
+Simultaneous Localization and Mapping (SLAM) applied to industrial mobile-bases.
+The research has taken place in a collaborative framework between the company [PAL Robotics](https://pal-robotics.com/en/home/) and the [Universitat Politècnica De Catalunya (IRI-UPC)](https://www.iri.upc.edu/), both in the lovely city of Barcelona, Spain.
-The research work is supervised by [Joan Solà](http://www.joansola.eu/) and [Juan Andrade Cetto](https://www.iri.upc.edu/staff/cetto).
+The research work has been supervised by [Joan Solà](http://www.joansola.eu/) and [Juan Andrade Cetto](https://www.iri.upc.edu/staff/cetto).